learnk8s/learnk8s.io/src/microsAuthentication/content.md

 serviceaccount/sa-test-1 created
 ```

-To view the token associated with the service account:
+You can reveal the name of the Secret associated with the Service Account with:

 ```terminal|command=1|title=bash
 kubectl --namespace test describe sa sa-test-1